operating-systems concurrency

 Deadlock Avoidance

 Deadlock avoidance is a strategy where the operating system selectively grants resource requests only if the system is guaranteed to remain in a safe state.
-Unlike prevention, it allows the Coffman conditions to potentially exist but prevents the specific sequence of events that leads to a deadlock.
+Unlike prevention, it allows the Coffman conditions to potentially exist but prevents the specific sequence of events leading to deadlock.

 Safe and Unsafe States

-• Safe State: A state where there exists at least one sequence of process completions (an “execution path”) that allows every process to satisfy its maximum resource needs without deadlocking.
+A state where at least one execution sequence exists that allows every process to satisfy its maximum resource needs without deadlocking.

-• Unsafe State: A state where no such sequence exists.
-A deadlock is not necessarily present in an unsafe state, but it is possible or even unavoidable in the future.
+A state where no such sequence exists.
+Deadlock is not necessarily present, but it is possible or unavoidable in the future.

 Formal Notation